 - Embassy of the Philippines

-If you are submitting the documents personally, please arrange an appointment here and provide the following:
+B. If submitting the documents personally, please arrange an appointment here and provide the following:

 - Payment of €27.50 in cash per document